tudurom/bsc-thesis/main.typ

 The translation step is performed by a computer program called a _compiler_—more often than not the result of such a translation itself—in a process named _compilation_.

-Ken Thompson, of #unix fame, raised awareness of a self-replicating compiler attack in the lecture he gave upon receiving the Turing Award #cite(<trusting_trust>).
+Ken Thompson, of #unix fame, raised awareness of a self-replicating compiler attack in the lecture he gave upon receiving the Turing Award @trusting_trust.
 In his lecture, he highlights the possibility for an attacker to breach the security of a computer system by modifying the compiler to insert malicious code when compiling a targeted security-sensitive source code file.
 The compiler is further altered to insert the code that modifies the targeted program in newer versions of the compiler itself.